 - Accessible and open to all McMaster students

-- Applicants must be MSU members/recognized MSU club and/or be an undergraduate group sponsored by a Faculty or University department.
+- Applicants must be MSU members/recognized MSU club and/or a recognized academic society.

 - Applications will be evaluated on the basis of their individual merits.